SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 ---
 title: From Code to Clarity - How Writing Can Transform Your Coding Skills
 summary: This article delves into the thought process behind code refactoring and how it parallels with writing to achieve clarity.
-We explore the iterative nature of coding and its impact on clear thinking.
+We'll explore the iterative nature of coding and its impact on clear thinking.
 Discover practical tips for writing more clearly, the benefits of clarity in software engineering, and how mastering these skills can unlock your full potential, one iteration at a time.
 date: 2024-08-23
 tags:
   - Programming